 Most engineering managers cannot practice independently without being licensed.
 According to the National Council of Examiners for Engineering and Surveying (NCEES), licensing requirements are set by individual states, which means they can vary.
 The Council advises students to examine licensing requirements in the state where they intend to secure a position as an engineering manager.
 Students can research state requirements through the NCEES.

-Some states require engineering students and recent graduates to earn special engineer-in-training (EIT) or engineering intern (EI) licenses by passing the Fundamentals of Engineering (FE) Exam, which tests for a minimum level of competency in the engineering field chosen.
+Some states require engineering students and recent graduates to earn special engineer-in-training (EIT) or engineering intern (EI) licenses by passing the Fundamentals of Engineering (FE) Exam, which tests for a minimum level of competency in the chosen engineering field.

 The FE exam verifies that candidates have the fundamental skills and engineering knowledge necessary to work in the field.
 The NCEES offers FE exams in several concentrations including